udchen19/udchen19.github.io/content/publications/notisummarypaper/index.md

 ---
-title: 'From Overwhelmed to Overview: Understanding Users’ Practices, Experiences, and Challenges with an App Offering GPT-Powered Mobile Notification Summaries'
+title: 'From Overwhelmed to Overview: Understanding Users’ Practices, Experiences, and Challenges with an App Offering GPT-Powered Mobile Notification Summaries *(Under Submission at ACM IMWUT)*'
 authors:
 - Uei-Dar Chen
 - Peng-Jui Wang